sagemath/trac_to_gh/Issue 1990.md

 # Issue 1990: ZZ.random_element() -- never returns 0 and typos/nonsense in docstrings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1990

 Original creator: was